 Tasks are scheduled by the operating system according to their priority.
 A task is declared as being preemptable / non preemptable (see chapter 4.6.2).
-The application has to treat these two task attributes in a consistent manner to avoid conflicts in the run-time behaviour of the system.
-Care has to be taken because non preemptable tasks of lower priority delay tasks of higher priority.
+The application shall treat these two task attributes in a consistent manner to avoid conflicts in the run-time behaviour of the system.
+Care shall be taken because non preemptable tasks of lower priority delay tasks of higher priority.

 Typically the preemption of a task is assigned when designing, whereas priority is configured during system integration.
-Because many people are involved in larger software projects, the development process has to be co-ordinated precisely.
+Because many people are involved in larger software projects, the development process shall be co-ordinated precisely.
 To achieve a well-defined run-time behaviour of the system this co-ordination is crucial.